kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/amp-with-remote-write.md

 Kubecost has multiple methods for multi-cluster.
 There may be performance limits to how many clusters/nodes can be supported on a single AMP instance.
 Please contact Kubecost support for more information.

-### Quick-Start architecture
+## Quick-Start architecture

 The following architecture diagram illustrates what this configuration guide aims to achieve:

 ![Remote-write architecture](/images/aws-amp-multi-small.png)

+It assumes the following prerequisites:

-You have an existing AWS account.
-You have IAM credentials to create Amazon Managed Service for Prometheus and IAM roles programmatically.
-You have an existing [Amazon EKS cluster with OIDC enabled.](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) Your Amazon EKS clusters have [Amazon EBS CSI](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) driver installed
+* You have an existing AWS account.
+* You have IAM credentials to create Amazon Managed Service for Prometheus and IAM roles programmatically.
+* You have an existing [Amazon EKS cluster with OIDC enabled.](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html)
+* Your Amazon EKS clusters have [Amazon EBS CSI](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) driver installed

-### Create Amazon Managed Service for Prometheus workspace:
+## Creating Amazon Managed Service for Prometheus workspace

-#### Step 1: Run the following command to get the information of your current EKS cluster:
+1. Run the following command to get the information of your current EKS cluster:

 ```bash
 kubectl config current-context